 At least half of these boats had a red and white dive flag flying, meaning that someone was in the water below.
 You are supposed to stay at least 100 yards away from them, which was difficult at times, because there were so many of them out there!
 We didn’t realize that there was a reef just off shore here, bringing many private and chartered divers.

 We made our way south, past Boyton Beach, Delray Beach, Boca Raton, Hillboro Beach, Pompano Beach and finally to Fort Lauderdale.
 As we came close to the inlet, traffic increased, with boats funneling in tighter, to get through the entrance.
 It was crazy!
 Boats of all sizes and speeds, all trying to be the first one through.
 We had one pass us very close and fast, just before the slow speed zone.
 I had to put my camera down and hold on.
 I’m glad we don’t have to use this route every time we use our boat!
 This photo does not do it justice!

 Once through the inlet, we were again navigating a narrow channel full of boat traffic (private boats of all sizes, tour boats, and water taxis) while taking in the sights of big boats and houses on either side of us.
 The amount of big, big boats in this area is amazing.
 They are placed in crowded marina slips like puzzle pieces.
 Others are in front of huge private homes, on narrow canals.
 It was sensory overload.

 We made our way to Las Olas Marina, where a very friendly deck hand helped us tie up in our slip.
 It was 93 degrees and humid when we arrived, so we were very glad to get plugged into shore power and get the air conditioning going!

-Here are photos of our ocean trip to Fort Lauderdale, and the big boats here!
+Here are photos of our ocean trip to Fort Lauderdale, and the massive mega yachts here!

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”